 Pad Kaprao, in addition, is a spicy dish.
 That’s not necessarily mandatory; ask for mai ped (not spicy), and the cook will usually oblige.
 And of course, you don’t need Mark Wiens level of spicy.
 But some spiciness is the hallmark of Thai cuisine, and the fact that Pad Kaprao is normally spicy makes it a great representative of Thai food.

-And so I beseech those in charge of promoting Thai culture: the Pheu Thai Party is calling for Pad Thai to be a key plank of Thai soft power, but I disagree.
+And so I have something beseech those in charge of promoting Thai culture.
+We usually think of Pad Thai to be a key plank of Thai soft power — something the Pheu Thai party recently called for — but I disagree.
 Just because something has Thai in the name doesn’t make it the national dish.
 Besides, it’s already plenty famous.
 Pad Kaprao, on the other hand, may be easy to overlook because it is such a straightforward dish.
 But if there is a Thai dish worthy of greater promotion, this would be it.

 (Cover image credits: this wonderful photo of Pad Kaprao was taken by Kevin Grafton / @fishsauceisgood.
 Check out his photos on Instagram.)